Pelvicious-Sag/minecraft-mods/README.md

 If you have Git installed: ```git clone https://github.com/Pelvicious-Sag/minecraft-mods.git .```

 !!NOTE REGARDING BIOMES O PLENTY!!
+(This only applies to the server)

 You must use the Biomes O' Plenty world type when creating a world for biomes to generate!